Patg13/OrthoMCL_Results_Processing/README.md

 **matplotlib 3.3.4 (Required)** -> Used by pyvenn to generate venn diagrams

-**Spacy 3.0.3 (Optionnal, use --ignore_spacy flag to skip)** -> Regroup similar protein function annotation according to their textual similarity
+**Spacy 3.0.3 (Optional, use --ignore_spacy flag to skip)** -> Regroup similar protein function annotation according to their textual similarity

 **en_core_web_lg dictionnary for Spacy** -> Gives best results during testing